Email FacebookTwitterMenu burgerClose thin

 An Overview of Federal Capital Gains Taxes

 Capital gains vary depending on how long an investor has owned the asset before selling it.
-Long-term capital gains come from assets held for over a year.
-Short-term capital gains come from assets held for under a year.
+Long-term capital gains come from assets held for over a year, whereas short-term capital gains come from assets held for under a year.

-Here’s what the tax brackets look like for long-term capital gains for 2025:
+Here’s what the tax brackets look like for long-term capital gains for 2025 (meaning they will apply to the taxes you file in 2026):

 Tax RateIndividualsMarried Filing JointlyHead of HouseholdMarried Filing Separately